revanth-sridhar/first-sample-blog/README.md

-This is a simple project with basich HTML and CSS code.
+This is a simple project with basic HTML and CSS code.